2026 Conference Program

 • Keep their teams and business ahead of the competition.

 The purpose of this master class is to equip designers and engineers with the knowledge to accelerate their workflows using AI tools.
 This no-nonsense course focuses on leveraging AI tools in the hardware design workflow.
 We will explore the time and resources involved in a typical design process and then dive into each of these processes to demonstrate how the presented tools can accelerate workflows across all ecosystems, such as automotive, defense and medical.
 For the sake of familiarity, this class will build on popular open-source projects.
-While specific vendors will be mentioned, our focus will be on the frameworks for interacting with these tools.
+While we will mention specific vendors, our focus will be on the frameworks for interacting with these tools.

 This course is for: